pdxgx/neoepiscope-paper/README.md

 _OUTPUTS:_

-Mel5.peptide\_overlap.out, Mel8.peptide\_overlap.out, Mel12.peptide\_overlap.out and combined.peptide\_overlap.out are tsv files summarizing the neoepitopes predicted by all tools and which tools predicted them (on a per-patient basis, or for all patients combined).
+Mel5.peptide\_overlap.out, Mel8.peptide\_overlap.out, Mel12.peptide\_overlap.out and combined.peptide\_overlap.out are tab-delimited text files summarizing the neoepitopes predicted by all tools and which tools predicted them (on a per-patient basis, or for all patients combined).